florenciacruz3/florenciacruz3/PM-skills-as-a-content-creator.md

 ### Planning and Analysis Skills

 Over the years, I've developed the skill to work with schedules and planning.
-Even though I wasn't a PM expert, when I'm faced with multiple projects and deadlines to complete, I found what works best for me.
+Even though I wasn't a PM expert, while handling mutiple projects and deadlines, I found what works best for me.

-Every week, I would take a very long and dense email with my projects for the week and break it down by creating a daily schedule.
+Every week, I would take a very long and dense email with my projects for the week and break it down.

-I would create a list, which is one of the methods that PM uses, and set goals for what I wanted to achieve each day.
+I would create a list, which is one of the methods that PM uses, and set goals for each day.
 For this, I would use what project managers like to call SMART, which stands for Specific, Measurable, Attainable, Relevant, and Time-bound.

 When you're planning your weekly schedule, even though you'll want to do as much as possible, you need to remember the SMART method.